-The ESL Endorsement is a 22 credit-hour program designed for certified K-12 teachers who wish to earn an endorsement to teach ESL in a public school.
+The ESL Endorsement program is designed for certified teachers who wish to earn an endorsement to teach ESL in public schools.
+Knowledge gained in this program readies you to take a test for your ESL endorsement and expand your influence as an educator.

 - Delivery Format: Blended